Fuzzy Conditional Formatting in Google Sheets

 How do I highlight duplicates in Google Sheets with fuzzy matching?

-Open Extensions > Flookup Data Wrangler > Fuzzy Conditional Formatting, select one column, choose Percentage Similarity or Sound Similarity and click Format to apply colour-coded duplicate groups.
+Open Extensions > Flookup Data Wrangler > Data Processing Functions, click the Fuzzy Conditional Formatting card, select a range, enter the key columns to compare, then click Format to apply colour-coded duplicate groups.
+The entire row is highlighted for each match.

 Can I undo fuzzy conditional formatting changes?